NaabSunde/RentukkaGym/README.md

 - [x] ~~Lower seated row's bench isn't adjusted correctly~~ Adjusted

 #### Bikes
-- [ ] The seat's height locking mechanism in the newer bikes (and in one of the older bikes as well) isn't working
 - [ ] One old bike is missing a bar tightening bolt
 - [ ] One bike is missing foot straps
+- [x] ~~The seat's height locking mechanism in the newer bikes (and in one of the older bikes as well) isn't working~~ Newer bikes are now fixed!
 - [x] ~~The newer bikes screens are in "ERR1" state~~ Replaced the batteries
 - [x] ~~One of the bikes is screeching loudly~~ Dissassembled the breaking pad and rotated it 180°
 - [x] ~~One of the older bike's seats is not stable~~ Tightened the bolts